Getting hitched is a scary thing.

 He played college basketball for the Arizona Wildcats under head coach Lute Olson.
 In three years at U of A, he averaged 11.2 points, 5 rebounds, and 2.8 blocks.
 He was part of the squad that fell to Duke in the 2001 national championship.

-Jefferson was the 13th-overall pick in the 2001 NBA Draft by the Houston Rockets and traded to the New Jersey Nets.
+Jefferson was the 13th-overall pick in the 2001 NBA Draft by the Houston Rockets and was immediately traded to the New Jersey Nets.

 Here are the American professional basketball player’s most notable accomplishments: